westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ### Example: Conventional Zones as a Regular Disk

-*dm-linear* can also be used to aggregate a zoned block device conventional zones together into a target device that will be usable as a regular disk (conventional zones can be randomly written).
+*dm-linear* can also be used to aggregate a zoned block device's conventional zones together into a target device that will be usable as a regular disk (conventional zones can be randomly written).
 Reusing the previous example backend disk, 524 conventional zones of 524288 sectors (512 B unit) are